theresamaier/2022ws_do_tm/Blog_content.md

 **Example of an OKR from SpaceX:** Strategic level: O: "We have due built first sustainable city on Mars"; KR for Mars mission goal: "We raised 2.5 billion euros for our first unit of wle space travel." . - Project level: I: We launched a crowdfunding campaign on Kickstarter.

 ### <span style="color:red">**E**</span>xperimentation
 This refers to the testing of assumptions and constant experimentation with controlled risks.
-This allows processes to be adapted to the rapidly changing external factors and huge anjd quick learnings.
+This allows processes to be adapted to the rapidly changing external factors and huge and quick learnings.
 You may already be familiar with this from the start-up environment, such as the [lean startup methodology](https://www.universitylabpartners.org/blog/what-is-lean-startup-methodology).
 It involves a continuous loop of  (ideas) building, (code) measuring, (data) learning and thus a continuous improvement process, as proposed by Kaizen.
 Also the prototyping (Eric Ries) in which a Mininmum-Viable Product is built on which then the iteration loops start is to be emphasized in this context.
 In general, this enables faster time to a product launch.
 Thus, experimentation can help maximize value creation in different ways.

-Wer der Meinung ist, dass solche Initiativen von Unternehmen ine unzureichende Kapitalrendite aufweisen  wird auf dauer hinter diesen bleiben.
-Denn um dauerhaft am Markt überleben zu können benötigt es eben Forschung zur entwicklung bahnbrechende Technologien.

 ### <span style="color:red">**A**</span>utonomy
 Autonomy was describes by Ismail as self-organizing, multi-disciplinary teams operating with decentralized authority.In ExOs employees should be encouraged to start new projects, so long as they fit the company’s MTP.
 Thereby, Autonomy is becoming a prerequisite for permissionless innovation.